flipt-io/cup/docs/DESIGN.md

 - Putting the state of individual resources
 - Deleting individual resources

-Each API section will be prefixed in the form: `/apis/<group>/<version>/<plural>`.
+Each API section will be prefixed in the form: `/apis/<group>/<version>/namespaces/<namespace>/<plural>`.

 The following is an explanation of each of the path parameters:
 - `group` refers to the resource type group
 - `version` refers to the resouece type version
 - `plural` refers to the resource type `names.plural` value
+- `namespace` refers to the instance namespace

-When a request is made for a particular type, the API Server parses, validates and then delegates the request onto a relevant `Executor`.
+When a request is made for a particular type, the API Server parses, validates and then delegates the request onto a relevant `Controller`.

 ### Authentication and Authorization